-Section 210.
 Advisory committee on reapportionment.
-During the first three months of the year following the year in which a federal decennial census is taken, an advisory committee shall be created to make recommendations to the county legislature on whether and how the county legislature should be reapportioned consistent with federal and state law.
+During the first three months of the Section 210. year following the year in which a federal decennial census is taken, an advisory committee shall be created to make recommendations to the county legislature on whether and how the county legislature should be reapportioned consistent with federal and state law.
 During the first two months the chairman of the county legislature shall give public notice of the intent to create such an advisory committee and shall invite interested persons and groups to inform the county legislature of their availability to serve on such an advisory committee.
-The county legislature shall appoint the advisory committee consisting of fifteen members, as follows: the chairman of the county legislature or his or her designee, the majority and minority leaders of the legislature or their designees, the commissioners of the board of elections or their designees, and ten residents of Erie county representing interested community groups, five of whom shall be appointed by the majority leader and five of whom shall be appointed by the minority leader.
+The county legislature shall appoint the advisory committee consisting of fifteen members, as follows: the chairman of the county legislature or hishis or her designee, the majority and minority leaders of the legislature or their designees, the commissioners of the board of elections or their designees, and ten residents of Erie county representing interested community groups, five of whom shall be appointed by the majority leader and five of whom shall be appointed by the minority leader.
 The chairman of the advisory committee shall be appointed by the chairman of the legislature.
 The advisory committee shall submit its final report to the county legislature within sixty days of its appointment or within sixty days of the official release of certified federal census data for Erie county, whichever is later.
 At any time prior to the expiration of this term, the county legislature may extend such term once, for a period not to exceed thirty days.
-Amended by Local Law No. 7 1981.
+Amended by Local Law No. 7-1981.

 Section 211.
 Approval of independent auditors.
-Upon reviewing the results of the audit committee's evaluation of all audit report and management letter proposals which have been certified by certified public accounting firms and said committee's recommendations for the award of audit report and management letter contracts, the county legislature shall by a majority vote enact a resolution specifying the name(s) of the certified public accounting firm(s) it has selected to prepare annual audit reports and accompanying management letters for the county of Erie and S.U.N.Y. at Erie Community College.
+Upon reviewing the results of the audit committee's evaluation of all audit report and management letter proposals which have been certified by certified public accounting firms and said committee's recommendations for the award of audit report and management letter contracts, the county Legislature shall by a majority vote enact a resolution specifying the name(s) of the certified public accounting firm(s) it has selected to prepare annual audit reports and accompanying management letters for the county of Erie and S.U.N.Y. at Erie Community College, the Erie county medical center and the home and infirmary.
+Section 211 amended by Local Law No. 3-2006.